On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: RQ3:

 \section{RQ3: \RQthree}

-{ }\textit{Motivation.} The computational effort of model updates in a LL setup is lower than RFS since less data is considered.
-However, depending on the retraining frequency in both setups, the combined computational effort across all model updates might out-weigh the single model retraining computation of RFS.
-This might make LL less tempting to adopt, especially in the cases where LL did not outperform the RFS models.
-Hence, in this RQ, we evaluate how often updates are necessary as well as approximations of the actual computational effort of update/model training.
+{ }\textit{Motivation.} The computational effort of model updates in an LL setup is lower than RFS since less data is considered.
+However, depending on the retraining frequency in both setups, the combined computational effort across all model updates might outweigh the single model retraining computation of RFS.
+This might make LL less tempting to adopt in the industry, especially in cases where LL did not outperform the RFS setups.
+Hence, in this RQ, we evaluate how often updates are necessary as well as approximate the actual computational effort of update/model training.

 \textit{Approach.} We model the overall computational effort for both retraining setups in terms of the life expectation of models and the complexity of the retraining algorithms~\cite{wilf2002algorithms}.
-First, the life expectation (LifeExp) of a model corresponds to the time between successive model updates.
+First, the life expectation (LifeExp) of a model corresponds to the time between successive model updates based on the maximum timestamps of training and validation data points for each training.
 For each project and a given retraining setup, Table~\ref{time_group} shows the median life expectation across all retraining attempts.
 Secondly, as done by Thuijsman et al.~\cite{thuijsman2019computational}, we calculate the algorithms' complexity in terms of the size of the training set $TrainS$.
 As shown in Algorithm~\ref{algo_nn}, the update/training time of our MLP models is linearly dependent on the size of the training set, as is the complexity of the XGBoost training algorithm~\cite{chen2016xgboost}.
 In other words, we can compare the computational effort of RFS and LL retraining setups by comparing the training data sizes.
-To combine both measures into one measure of computational effort, we define the effort coefficient $coef$=$\frac{trainS}{lifeExp}$ and the relative coefficient $coef_{rel}$=$\frac{coef}{coef[LL]}$, which is relative to the coefficient of the LL setup.
-The higher the coef\_rel for a given training setup, the more retraining effort it requires compared to LL.

-\textit{Results.} \textbf{The median life expectation of models with an LL setup is between 1.1-8.75 times shorter than the best baseline for 7 of the studied projects and is 2.3 times longer for Brown\_OSS.}
+To combine both measures into one measure of computational effort, we define the effort coefficient $coef$=$\frac{trainS}{lifeExp}$ and the relative coefficient $coef_{rel}$=$\frac{coef}{coef[LL]}$, relative to the coefficient of the LL setup.
+The higher the $coef_{rel}$ for a given training setup, the more effort it requires compared to LL.
+In particular, in RQ2, we compare the ``RFS MLP'' and ``LL'' setups, as they both train the same type of MLP and just differ in the update computational effort.